alecramsay/rdafn/README.md

 See `sample.py` for an example of how to use the library.
 See sample results from `analyze_plan()` in `sample_NC_scorecard.txt`.

+## Data

+The data we use to score plans comes from the following sources:

+-   The total census population & VAP demographics data comes from the 2020_census_XX-N.csv in the dra2020/vtd_data GitHub repository, where XX is the state abbreviation and N is the suffix.
+    We take the latest version of the data, which is the one with the highest N.
+-   The election data comes from the 2020_election_XX-N.csv in the same repo.
+-   The shapes are copies of tl_2020_FF_vtd20.zip from https://www2.census.gov/geo/tiger/TIGER2020PL/LAYER,
+    where FF is the state FIPS code, e.g., 37 for North Carolina.

+Some things to note:

+-   We've already created the precinct contiguity graphs as part of finding root map candidates in the alecramsay/baseline GitHub repo, and we're also already using the graph in the proebsting/ensembles repo to support generating spanning trees.
+    So, by definition, the plans in the ensemble we will score are contiguous, i.e., we don't check that.
+-   While we used the official 2020 census total population data to generate the the root maps in the alecramsay/baseline repo, as opposed to adjusted population data (if any), we use the adjusted population data here to score ensemble plans.

 ## Notes

 With three exceptions noted next, `analyze_plan()` computes all the analytics that DRA does: